 The City utilizes the Integrated Disbursement and Information System (IDIS) to document program progress and monitor program performance on an ongoing basis.
 The City requires all ESG subrecipients to submit data to HMIS as required by HUD.
+The CoC began participation in the HUD PULSE system, which provides point-in-time shelter counts of homeless persons on a quarterly basis, in the 4th quarter of 2012.

 A Consolidated Annual Performance and Evaluation Report (CAPER) is prepared annually by the City.
-The CoC provides individual CAPER reports for each of the ESG funded projects for the City and County to produce that report.
 It contains a summary of resources and programmatic accomplishments, the status of actions taken in concert with the CoC to implement the strategies contained in the Consolidated Plan, and evaluation of progress made in addressing identified priority needs and objectives.

-Performance Standards are in alignment with the new measures implemented with the HEARTH Act including: reducing the duration of homelessness; reducing recidivism; reducing the number of people who become homeless; increasing employment and income; and stability in permanent housing.
+Performance Standards are in alignment with the new measures implemented with the HEARTH Act including: reducing the duration of homelessness; Â reducing recidivism; reducing the number of people who become homeless; increasing employment and income; ending homelessness